How to Cancel Insurance in Turkey: Legal Insights

 The termination of insurance policies by policyholders or insurers should follow the provisions set forth in Article 10 of the Insurance Law.
 The termination procedures may vary depending on the type of insurance and the specific terms of the policy.

 Understanding the legal aspects of canceling insurance in Turkey is crucial for both policyholders and insurance companies.
 It is essential to comply with the regulations and procedures outlined in the Turkish Commercial Code, Insurance Law, and Reinsurance Law to ensure a smooth and lawful termination process.
+Consumers should also be aware of their broader protections, such as consumer rights in online shopping in Türkiye, and related cancellation matters like cancelling timeshare contracts in Turkey.
+For property owners, obtaining DASK insurance without a title deed is another important consideration.
 For further legal guidance and assistance regarding insurance matters in Turkey, please consult with our team of experienced attorneys at Bayraktar Attorneys.